 We all have an idea, but when it comes to implementing them, it gets lost somewhere.
-Converting idea into product require time, energy, passion and the right tools & technologies.
+Converting an idea into a product requires time, energy, passion, and the right tools & technologies.

 A few months back, I started working on my idea to have a Site Toolbox where you can test your website load time, checking screenshot in another region, HTTP header analyzer, etc.

-It was an excellent learning to go through lots of tools needed to build and launch and I am glad I launched Site Relic last week.
+It was excellent learning to go through lots of tools needed to build and launch, and I am glad I launched Geekflare Tools last week.

 I launched on Product Hunt and was happy to receive positive feedback and voting.

-So what does it takes to turn your idea into launch?
+So what does it takes to turn your idea into the launch?

-Well, here are what I had to go through so thought will be useful to share if you are shaping your ideas.
+Well, here are what I had to go through, so I thought will be useful to share if you are shaping your ideas.

 Once you make your mind, one of the first things you want to do is to register a domain.
-Domain registration cost less than $10 (sometimes $1 on GoDaddy promotion).
+Domain registration costs less than $10 (sometimes $1 on GoDaddy promotion).